 But you still have to generate demand for your SaaS business.
 And we’ve got a few tips or ideas on how to do this effectively.

-In recent years, several innovative demand generation techniques have become popular among marketers but there’s no single strategy that’s considered as the be all and end all.
-As a matter of fact, it’s the synergy between multiple tactics that work together to bring success in marketing.
+In recent years, several innovative demand generation techniques have become popular among marketers, but there’s no single strategy that’s the be-all and end-all.
+It’s the synergy between multiple tactics that work together to bring success in marketing.

 The only thing you can be sure of is change, so you can’t sit still for a moment.
 What works today might not pan out tomorrow.'As a business leader, you've got to keep up to date with developing trends or at the very least, your marketing teams should!'Click To Tweet